nephio-project/docs/content/en/docs/porch/user-guides/git-authentication-config.md

 ---
-title: "Git Authentication Configuration"
+title: "Authenticating to Remote Git Repositories"
 type: docs
 weight: 4
 description: ""
 ---

-## 1. Porch Server to Git Interaction
+## Porch Server to Git Interaction

 The porch server handles interaction with associated git repositories through the use of porch repository CR (Custom Resource) which act as a link between the porch server and the git repositories the server is meant to interact with and store packages on.

 More information on porch repositories can be found [here](../package-orchestration.md#repositories).

-### 1.1 Porch Repository Basic Authentication Configuration
+### Basic Authentication

 A porch repository object can be created through the use of the `porchctl repo reg porch-test-repository -n porch-test http://example-ip:example-port/repo.git --repo-basic-password=password --repo-basic-username=username` command which creates a secret and repository object.